redis/docs/content/develop/data-types/probabilistic/bloom-filter.md

 A Bloom filter is a probabilistic data structure in Redis Stack that enables you to check if an item is present in a set using a very small memory space of a fixed size.

-Instead of storing all the items in a set, a Bloom Filter stores only the items' hashed representation, thus sacrificing some precision.
+Instead of storing all the items in a set, a Bloom Filter stores only the items' hashed representations, thus sacrificing some precision.
 The trade-off is that Bloom Filters are very space-efficient and fast.

 A Bloom filter can guarantee the absence of an item from a set, but it can only give an estimation about its presence.
 So when it responds that an item is not present in a set (a negative answer), you can be sure that indeed is the case.
 But one out of every N positive answers will be wrong.
 Even though it looks unusual at first glance, this kind of uncertainty still has its place in computer science.
 There are many cases out there where a negative answer will prevent more costly operations, for example checking if a username has been taken, if a credit card has been reported as stolen, if a user has already seen an ad and much more.